fathimahakeema/LMS/README.md

 I added a couple features to our library's member management system that let users delete member records from the database.
 This feature facilitates simple management of member data, which improves system efficiency.

+### Description of Deletion Functionality

+This clearForm() function does, It clears all the text fields in a form.
+It empties the boxes where you enter information, like your name, phone number, email, and address.

+when press the "Delete" button:

+* It tries to delete a member from the database using their ID.
+* If successful, it tells the member was deleted and clears the form.
+* Then, it reloads the list of members.
+* If there's an issue, it lets know and logs the problem.

 ## Code Snippets

 ***You can look here some functions and events which i contribute to the group***